 As a parent, you hope you’ll never need to use CPR or first aid.
-But the scary truth is that if your baby chokes, or suffers a trauma like drowning or an electrical shock that knocks him unconscious, you'll want to be prepared and know what to do, rather than rely on the availability of a knowledgeable stranger while you wait for the ambulance.
+But the scary truth is that if your baby chokes, or suffers a trauma like drowning or an electrical shock that knocks him unconscious, you'll want to know what to do, rather than rely on the availability of a knowledgeable stranger while you wait for the ambulance.

 Have we freaked you out yet?
-The good news is NYC boasts plenty of infant CPR (cardiopulmonary resuscitation) first-aid classes and refreshers for new parents, where life-saving skills are taught and practiced until you feel as prepared as possible.
+The good news is NYC boasts plenty of infant CPR (cardiopulmonary resuscitation) and first-aid classes and refreshers for parents and caregivers, such as grandparents and nannies, where life-saving skills are taught and practiced until you feel as prepared as possible.
 So read on for our top picks on CPR and first-aid classes in the city.

-Check out our list of pediatric emergency rooms in Manhattan, as well as our Baby & Pregnancy Guide for more essential NYC parenting tips.
+Also check out our list of babyproofing companies around the metro area, as well as our Baby & Pregnancy Guide for more essential NYC parenting tips.

-You might also find classes at your pediatrician’s office, local community centers, fire department, and closest hospital.
+You might also find classes at your pediatrician’s office, children's play spaces, fire stations, yoga studios, and the hospital you gave birth at.
 Always make sure the class is taught by an instructor certified through an officially recognized organization such as the American Heart Association, the American Red Cross, or a major hospital.

 American Heart Association — Locations Vary